carpentries-incubator/lesson-gpu-programming/_episodes/07-shared_memory_and_synchronization.md

 But we know by experience that having constants in the code is not a scalable and maintainable solution.
 The problem is that we need to have a constant value if we want to declare a shared memory array, because the compiler needs to know how much memory to allocate.

-A solution to this problem is to declare our array as a pointer, such as:
+A solution to this problem is to not specify the size of the array, and allocate the memory somewhere else.

 ~~~
 extern __shared__ float temp[];
 ~~~
 {: .language-c}

-And then use CuPy to instruct the compiler about how much shared memory, in bytes, each thread block needs:
+And then use CuPy to instruct CUDA about how much shared memory, in bytes, each thread block needs.
+This can be done by adding the named parameter `shared_mem` to the kernel call.

 ~~~
-# execute the code
 vector_add_gpu((2, 1, 1), (size // 2, 1, 1), (a_gpu, b_gpu, c_gpu, size), shared_mem=((size // 2) * 3 * cupy.dtype(cupy.float32).itemsize))
 ~~~
 {: .language-python}

-So before compiling and executing the kernel, we need to set `attributes.max_dynamic_shared_size_bytes` with the number of bytes necessary.
-As you may notice, we had to retrieve the size in bytes of the data type `cupy.float32`, and this is done with `cupy.dtype(cupy.float32).itemsize`.
+As you may have noticed, we had to retrieve the size in bytes of the data type `cupy.float32`, and this is done with `cupy.dtype(cupy.float32).itemsize`.

 After these changes, the body of the kernel needs to be modified to use the right indices: